edgedb/easy-edgedb/chapter12/index.md

 ## Overloading functions

 Functions can be overloaded in EdgeDB.
-Overloading a function means to give a function with the same name more than one signature, allowing it to take in and return different types.
+Overloading a function means to create a function with the same name as another function but with a different signature, thereby allowing it to take in and return different types.
 The `cal::to_local_date()` function that we saw in Chapter 9 is an example of an overloaded function as there are three ways to use it:

 ```
 cal::to_local_date(s: str, fmt: optional str = {}) -> local_date